 SEO and SEM work hand in hand, and if your company had an endless budget (wouldn’t that be nice?!), a case could easily be made for spending a great deal on each.

 If I were a betting woman, I’d guess that you don’t have an endless budget though, so let’s talk about making some decisions.
 Determining what your goals are is often a great starting point.
 Are you looking to build awareness for your brand?
-Are sales of your old line of widgets most important to free up warehouse space?
-Are you looking to be considered an authority in your space?
+Sales of your old line of widgets most important to free up warehouse space?
+Are you looking to become an authority in your space?

 Imagine you need water to supply to your off-grid home.
 You have two options: